Brian Samson Bulit Powerhouse High School Program at Conestoga

 Senior Persevered to Become Major Contributor for Lacrosse Team

-The 2013-14 season marks Mike Corrado's eighth year as the Head Coach at Villanova and his 19th overall with the program.
-Corrado was appointed head coach during the summer of 2006 after being named the associate head coach one year earlier.
+The 2016-17 season marks Mike Corrado's 11th year as the head coach at Villanova and his 22nd overall with the program.
+Corrado was appointed head coach during the summer of 2006 after being named associate head coach one year earlier.

 The 2013, 2010 and 2009 BIG EAST and CAA Coach of the Year has led the Wildcats to unprecedented success in recent seasons.
-During the past five years, Corrado has garnered a .603 overall winning percentage while posting a .633 mark in conference contests.
-His career record currently stands at 59-48 following the conclusion of the 2013 campaign while posting a 47-31 record over last five years.
+Over the last nine seasons, Corrado has garnered a .536 overall winning percentage while posting a .544 mark in conference contests.
+His career record currently stands at 80-71 following the conclusion of the 2016 campaign.

 In his time at Villanova, Corrado has served in several capacities including mentoring the defense and serving as the recruiting coordinator.
 His expertise specifically lies with coordinating defensive efforts, and in 2003 and 2004, the Wildcats scoring defense ranked first and seventh in the nation, respectively.
 In 2005, Villanova improved to fourth in the country, allowing just 7.13 goals per game.